cdanielsen/uppercaser/README.md

-# Overwatch
+# Uppercaser Service

-A simple client-server demo app
+A simple web client-server demo app

 ## Requirements

-An environment with node.js
+An environment with a recent-ish version of [node.js](https://nodejs.org)

 ## Usage